RILAB/historical_genomics/genotype_data.md

 /group/jrigrp4/hmp31/taxa_list_founders37.txt
 ```

-NAM RILs: as far as I can tell there are no NAM RILS imputed for HMP v.
+NAM RILs: as far as I can tell there are no NAM RILS imputed from HMP v.
 3.1 just for GBS 2.7

 ###GbS 2.7